tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 cut it down?"

-Sammy grew black in the face with anger, for she knew that Paddy was laughing at him.
+Sammy grew black in the face with anger, for she knew that Paddy was laughing at her.
 You remember how only a few days before she had been so intent on calling Paddy bad names that she actually hadn't noticed that Paddy was cutting the very tree in which she was sitting, and so when it fell she had had a terrible fright.

-"You think you are very smart, Mr. Beaver, but you'll think differently one of these fine days!" screamed Sammy.
+"You think you are very smart, Ms. Beaver, but you'll think differently one of these fine days!" screamed Sammy.
 "If you knew what I know, you wouldn't be so well satisfied with yourself."